 Chief Black Horse and the Last Indian

-Raid in Texas
+Raid on the Texas Panhandle

-The last Indian raid in
+The last Indian raid on

-Texas began when Black
+the High Plains of Texas began when Black

-hunting white buffalo hunters instead.
-When they
+ended up hunting white buffalo hunters instead when they captured,

 County, they tortured and double-scalped Sewell before cutting open